SEVP, SEVIS, Recordkeeping, and Reporting

 - Student mailing/living address changes.
 You must inform our office of a change in address within 10 days of the change.
 We will then have 21 days to enter this information into SEVIS.
 We suggest that you submit your change of address by email or in written form so that there will be a hard copy for your files.
 Do not submit your change of address verbally either in person or through the telephone.

 - Students who have completed their degrees.

-SEVP collects, maintains and provides the information so that only legitimate foreign students or exchange visitors gain entry to the United States.
-The result is an easily accessible information system that provides timely information to the Department of State, U.S. Customs and Border Protection, U.S. Citizenship and Immigration Services and U. S. Immigration and Customs Enforcement.
+SEVP collects, maintains and provides the information so that only legitimate foreign students or exchange visitors gain entry to the US.
+The result is an easily accessible information system that provides timely information to the Department of State, US Customs and Border Protection, US Citizenship and Immigration Services, and US Immigration and Customs Enforcement.

 Recordkeeping and Reporting

 The US government requires that all schools keep records containing certain information about all students to whom they issue forms I-20 (for F-1 students and their dependents) and DS-2019 (for J-1 exchange visitors and their dependents) and that this information or any changes be reported to the Department of Homeland Security or the Department of State.
 These reports are made at regular intervals and anytime there are important changes.